 Teddy Roosevelt once gave a speech and mentioned this:

+What does the Infinitus 888K mean to me?
+A number of things I suppose.
+A word given.
+A challenge accepted.
+Training embarked upon.
+A life, or a subset thereof.
 In Jan of 2014 the RD asked me to participate in the Peak 500, but I declined because of Hardrock 100.
 I told him in 2015 I would come to his race.
 And his race is the Infinitus 888K.
 I don't know anyone who can answer true the question, "Why do you run Ultras?"
 There is no answer for this question.
 Well I guess there could be, but I haven't heard one that would satisfy the George Sheenan "runner philosopher" method of inquiry and is that really valid.
 George's "why we run?"
 Find a better me, existentialism etc...
+Going back to a line from Teddy's speech, "who spends himself in a worthy cause; who at

 December 27th, 2014 I ran my best race ever at 9:45:58 for 100Ks.
 Thirty-one 2 mile loops on asphalt at a park in Houston.
 The Houston Running Festival.
-On January 10th, 2015 I quit at mile 25 of the Bandera 100K
+On January 10th, 2015 I quit at mile 25 of the Bandera 100K.

 Why did I do this?
 I signed up for Bandera back in July with the intention of trying to run the best 100K I could run, to really train and race it.
 The 100K @ Houston Running Festival I signed up for in October.
-My best shot at running a sub 10:30:00 100K was at the Houston Running Festival which is the minimum qualifying time to be able to register for the Spartathlon
+My best shot at running a sub 10:30:00 100K was at the Houston Running Festival which is the minimum qualifying time to be able to register for the Spartathlon.

 After running my race in Houston, I was ecstatic.
 I could not believe that I did it.
 My greatest ultra performance ever at this distance.
 I had some lingering problems over the past two weeks, but I took it easy and figured, all would be well for Bandera.
 The race started fine, but the crappy conditions and unrealistic goal of throwing down 11 hours, chewed me up and spit me out.